PAS128 utility survey services

-This service is designed to support those involved in planning, design, construction, and maintenance across a wide range of projects.
-Fully conversant with PAS128:2022, we provide expert advice and consultation to ensure the most effective methodology is applied to meet our clients’ specific needs.
+Our Ground Penetrating Radar (GPR) and PAS128-compliant utility survey services are designed to support professionals involved in planning, design, construction, and infrastructure maintenance across a wide range of projects.
+Fully conversant with PAS128:2022 standards, we provide expert consultation and advice to ensure the most effective survey methodology is applied to meet each client’s specific requirements.

-We utilise a range of GPR equipment to meet various project needs, including high-frequency scanners for concrete analysis and vehicle-mounted systems for large-scale highway data collection.
-This versatility allows us to tackle any challenge with precision.
-All GPR data is post-processed using the latest software, delivering both 2D and 3D results for comprehensive insights.
-We prioritise transparency with our clients, taking the time to clearly explain deliverables and ensuring they are always fully informed throughout the process.
+We deploy a versatile range of GPR equipment, including high-frequency scanners for concrete analysis and vehicle-mounted systems for large-scale highway and infrastructure surveys.
+This flexibility allows us to tackle projects of any scale with precision and reliability.
+All GPR data is carefully post-processed using the latest software, delivering both 2D and 3D survey results for comprehensive, actionable insights.

 Our Underground Utility Surveys can be used for: